binarysid/CurrencyConverter-iOS/README.md

 # Currency converter

-The app provides feature for converting currency to difference international currencies
+The app provides feature for converting currency to difference international currencies.

 Concepts and Frameworks used in this Project:

 - Combine framework for bindings
+- Custom Publisher/Subscription
 - Swinject for Dependency Injection
 - SwiftUI
 - Core Data